Cowasuck: 18th century

 The Cowasuck numbered around 300 in the early 18th century, but this includes different groups passing through the Cowass area, an important area connecting Canada and the Coastal United States.
 In 1704, Cowasucks sent representatives to meet with the Governor-General of New France Philippe de Rigaud, Marquis de Vaudreuil in Quebec.
 He suggested they move north to Quebec to avoid the English; however, they declined this opportunity.
 At that time Mohegans attacked residents of Cowass.
 Cowasucks likely fled to a remote area.
-In 1712, Cowass was deserted, and French maps from 1713 and 1715 labeled Cowass as "Koēs, ancien village des loups" and it was likely later reoccupied.
+In 1712, Cowass was deserted, and French maps from 1713 and 1715 labelled Cowass as "Koēs, ancien village des loups" and it was likely later reoccupied after peace resumed, which was a common Abenaki strategy for the time.
 At that time Mohegans attached residents of Cowass.

 The era was marked by warfare, including the French and Indian War of 1754 to 1763, in which the Abenaki sided with the French, and the American Revolutionary War.
 While many Western Abenaki tried to remain neutral during the Revolutionary War, others joined in both sides of the war.
 Historian Colin G. Calloway wrote: "Traditionally, the final quarter of the eighteenth century stands as the time when the last western Abenaki disappeared from Vermont and New Hampshire, when the few survivors finally pulled up their roots and followed their relatives to Canada."
 However, he points out that some remained in Vermont during the Revolutionary War.

 By 1798, most Cowasuck had joined the St. Francis Abenaki in Quebec, while hunting and fishing in their previous territories in New Hampshire.